 - API Design First is not optional — missing auditing the design before deployment increases the risk of having your API Gateway filled up with low-quality API and redundant APIs — security flows are part of this too.

 - Missing building your Connected Pipelines BizOps to ProductOps to DevOps for the full API lifecycle.

 - Lack of coordinated governance and control over the complexity of APIs distributed across several disparate platforms, such that you can scale the API program effectively.

-We also find that these challenges are amplified by limits of the API technology used by most customers in profile 2 and 3 use multiple API Gateways.
+We also find that these challenges are amplified by the limits of the API technology used by most customers in Profile 2 and 3 use multiple API Gateways.
 Without a single pane of glass to publish all APIs with an Open and Unified Catalog and Control Plane, customers take the risk of ending with:

 - Governance issues leading to duplication of capabilities and overlapping offerings.